 If you are unwell, it is better to wait until you have recovered to have your vaccine, but you should try to have it as soon as possible.

 You should not attend a vaccine appointment if you are self-isolating, waiting for a COVID-19 test or within 4 weeks of having a positive COVID-19 test.

-Do I need a second dose if I’ve already had the coronavirus?
+Do I need a second dose if I’ve already had coronavirus?

 Yes, you do.
 Having two doses of the vaccine is the best way to make sure you have long-lasting and effective protection against the virus.

-Does the second dose have the same risks as the first?
+Does the second dose have the same expected side effects or risks as the first?

 You may get relatively minor side effects (chills, headaches, tiredness and pain in your arm) after either the first or second dose.
 It can vary between individuals and between types of vaccine whether the side effects are more noticeable at first or second dose.

 I've heard protection from one dose of the vaccine is really good - why do I need the second?

 The first dose of the Pfizer/BioNTech, Oxford/AstraZeneca and Moderna vaccines offer good levels of protection, but to get maximum protection from COVID-19, everyone will need to get a second dose.

 Third vaccine for immunosuppressed individuals